Egypt women's national handball team

 The Egypt women's national handball team is the national team of Egypt.
 It is governed by the Egyptian Handball Federation and takes part in international handball competitions.
-After there was no women's team from 2012 until 2022 they decided to reestablish a team.
+The national team wasn't active from 2012 to 2022, before the Egyptian Handball Federation decided to reestablish a team.

+Following the team's fourth place at the 2024 African Women's Handball Championship, they qualified for their first ever World Handball Championship at the 2025 edition in Germany and Netherlands.